mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS_PART_2.md

 ---

 Now that ML models are being synced to the Robot, you'll deploy a ROS application to make use of the models.
-The ROS application built and bundled in the last module contained the necessary make use of this model.
-A new deployment targetingj
+The ROS application built and bundled in the last module contained the necessary code to make use of this model.
+You'll create a new deployment for your robot specifying a different launch file.

 ## Create a Deployment